-Crimes can be reported by calling the WCSUPD at (203) 837-9300 (911 for emergencies) or you can go to the police station on Roberts Avenue.
+Crimes can be reported by calling the WCSU PD at (203) 837-9300 (call or text 911 for emergencies) or you can go to the police station on Roberts Avenue.
 Or, you may use one of the many emergency phones on campus.
 An officer will be dispatched to your location to begin an investigation of the crime.
 The officer will want to know some basic information about you as the complainant and the incident you are reporting.
 You may be asked to give a signed statement attesting to the facts of the incident.
+Police generally take the information and develop other information through investigation, as they attempt to solve the crime.